 The problem: value leaves quietly

 Donated jewellery rarely arrives labelled.
 It comes in a carrier bag with clothes, or a biscuit tin from a house clearance, or a jar of tangled chains nobody has time to untangle.
 The valuable pieces do not announce themselves.
 A 9ct chain looks like any other chain once it is snapped.
 A heavy Victorian spoon looks like cutlery.
-A plain band with a faint 750 stamp looks like every other ring on the tray.
+A plain band with a faint 750 stamp looks like every other ring on the tray, even though 750 means 75 per cent pure gold: an 18ct piece by another name.

-So three things happen, again and again.
+So three things go wrong.
 Gold gets priced as fashion.
 Sterling gets sold as plate.
 And broken pieces go into a job lot because a clasp does not work, even though a broken 18ct ring is still 18ct gold.

-One underpriced ring in one shop in one month is a small thing.
+Put an illustrative number on it.
+A snapped 9ct curb chain weighing 15 grams is 37.5 per cent pure gold, so it holds about 5.6 grams of fine gold whatever its condition.
+Priced by eye as a broken bit, it could still end up in a 50p job-lot jar.
+One underpriced chain in one shop in one month is a small thing.
 The same pattern across twelve months, or across twenty shops, is not.
 That is the value the programme is designed to protect.

 What the programme gives you

-- Payment by bank transfer to the charity once a valuation is accepted.
+• Payment by bank transfer to the charity’s registered bank account once a valuation is accepted.

 Free monthly charity jewellery training